asaquzzaman/wp-profile-builder/README.md

 A. Only administrator can create user profile template

-= Q. Who can access settings menu =
+= Q. Who can access profile builder settings menu =

 A. Only administrator can access settings menu.

-= Q. Who can access users list page =
+= Q. Who can access profile builder users list page =

-A. All kind of users can access users list page.
+A. All kind of users can access profile builder users list page.

 = Q. Can user check other user's profile =

-A. Yes, any user can access other user's profile from users list page.

 == Screenshots ==